Chanukah Early Childhood Parenting Songleading Young Children

 5) Night by Night by Beth Schafer

 I love the sweetness in this song- and it is subtly a chanukah song- I appreciate it.
-When I share this song with kids, I use light-up batons as rhythm sticks.
-We turn the lights out (make sure the tiny batteries are very well secured) and gently tap to the rhythm while we sing along and share the light!
+When I share this song with kids, I use light-up batons as rhythm sticks (make sure you secure the batteries- I cover them with duct tape just to be sure as they are extremely dangerous if swallowed).
+We turn the lights out and gently tap to the rhythm while we sing along and share the light!

 6) Maccabee March

+I use this recording rather than playing it on guitar or singing it a capella.
 This simple diddy is a great back-pocket song for use when I get breathless songleading (it happens after moving to erran barron cohen’s beat).
 Before playing this recording, I let the kids know we are about to play a musical game of pretend and I ask them to stretch their bodies, warm up their muscles, and put on their listening ears.
+We practice marching with “high knees” while counting in intervals of 4 to prepare our participation.

 7) Those Were The Nights by Yeshiva Boys Choir